Typhoon Mangkhut Kills At Least 12 As It Roars Through Philippines Towards Hong Kong

 Before the storm made landfall, Civil Defense used that knowledge to pre-position hundreds of thousands of food packs.
 Police were deployed near the impact zone to prevent looting, and armed forces prepared to take the lead on search and rescues.

 More than 4 million people were declared at risk from the storm, and around 87,000 evacuated, with 105,000 are staying in temporary shelters, according to Reuters.
 Communication is cut from many areas and high winds are preventing responders, meaning it's too early for a full assessment of damage.

-"In a storm this intense it's difficult to imagine that more damage isn't out there," McCarthy said.
+"In a storm this intense it's difficult to imagine that more damage isn't out there," NPR's McCarthy said.

 "The poor families living in [the Northern Philippines] have less capacity to recover quickly," Jerome Balinton, a Humanitarian Response Officer with Save the Children in Santiago City, told NPR.
 "They are not well-equipped to immediately cover, for example, the need for shelter repair, the need to replace their household essentials."